Prior Learning Assessment

 Policies for Prior Learning Assessment

-- Students must consult with an academic counselor prior to applying for Challenge Examinations or Portfolio Development.
+- Students must consult with an academic advisor prior to applying for Challenge Examinations or Portfolio Development.

 - Course prerequisite requirements must be completed before permission to take Challenge Examinations or Portfolio Development is granted.